Ispahani Public School & College

-Ispahani Public School & College, Chattogram commonly referred to as IPSC is a private educational institution on Zakir Hossain Road in Chittagong, Bangladesh.
-This college is one of the top most reputed colleges of Chittagong.
-The institution offers primary, secondary and higher secondary education facilities under the Chittagong Education Board.
+Ispahani Public School & College, Chattogram commonly referred to as IPSC, is a prominent private educational institution on Zakir Hossain Road in Chittagong, Bangladesh.
+The institution offers primary, secondary, and higher secondary education facilities under the Chittagong Education Board.
 Founded by Mirza Ahmad Ispahani in 1979 and currently leading by Mirza Salman Ispahani.
-This institution is widely known for its excellent results in J.S.C, S.S.C and H.S.C exams and its discipline.
-Muntasirul Islam was the founding principal and rector of the Ispahani Public School (1979-1985).
+This institution is widely known for its excellent results in J.S.C., S.S.C., and H.S.C. exams and its discipline.
+Muntasirul Islam was the founding principal and rector of the Ispahani Public School (1979–1985).